-The kidney-protective effects of SGLT2 inhibitors have previously been shown in patients with type 2 diabetes and chronic kidney disease in the CREDENCE trial.10 In that trial, as in most previous cardiovascular outcome trials of SGLT2 inhibitors, the lower estimated GFR cutoff for inclusion was 30 ml per minute per 1.73 m2.16 In contrast to the CREDENCE trial, the present trial examined the effects of an SGLT2 inhibitor in patients with chronic kidney disease of whom 32.5% did not have type 2 diabetes and 14.5% had an estimated GFR below 30 ml per minute per 1.73 m2.
-Our trial confirms that the kidney-protective effects of SGLT2 inhibitors extend to the broader population of persons with chronic kidney disease without type 2 diabetes, for whom ACE inhibitors are the only pharmacologic treatments that have been shown to prevent kidney failure.^{3,4} ease in 2017.17 The findings from the present trial confirm the high mortality among patients with impaired kidney function.
-The markedly lower mortality in the dapagliflozin group than in the placebo group supports the use of dapagliflozin as an addition to the therapeutic management of chronic kidney disease.
+The kidney-protective effects of SGLT2 inhibitors have previously been shown in patients with type 2 diabetes and chronic kidney disease in the CREDENCE trial.
+In that trial, as in most previous cardiovascular outcome trials of SGLT2 inhibitors, the lower estimated GFR cutoff for inclusion was 30 ml per minute per 1.73 m.
+In contrast to the CREDENCE trial, the present trial examined the effects of an SGLT2 inhibitor in patients with chronic kidney disease of whom 32.5% did not have type 2 diabetes and 14.5% had an estimated GFR below 30 ml per minute per 1.73 m.
+Our trial confirms that the kidney-protective effects of SGLT2 inhibitors extend to the broader population of persons with chronic kidney disease without type 2 diabetes, for whom ACE inhibitors are the only pharmacologic treatments that have been shown to prevent kidney failure.

 Life expectancy is markedly reduced when kidney function declines or albuminuria develops.
-Global estimates indicate that 1.2 million deaths were attributable to chronic kidney dis-
+Global estimates indicate that 1.2 million deaths were attributable to chronic kidney disease in 2017.
+The findings from the present trial confirm the high mortality among patients with impaired kidney function.
+The markedly lower mortality in the dapagliflozin group than in the placebo group supports the use of dapagliflozin as an addition to the therapeutic management of chronic kidney disease.

 Participants in our trial also had a high risk of hospitalization for heart failure or death from cardiovascular causes.
-The lower risk of hospitalization for heart failure or death from cardiovascular causes in the dapagliflozin group than in the placebo group is consistent with the results of two previous trials of dapagliflozin, the DECLARE-TIMI 58 (Dapagliflozin Effect on Cardiovascular Events-Thrombolysis in Myocardial Infarction 58) and DAPA-HF (Dapagliflozin and Prevention of Adverse Outcomes in Heart Failure) trials.^{9,18} Clinical trials of other SGLT2 inhibitors have shown similar results.^{8,10,19} nal and external validity of the treatment effect suggests that this limitation is unlikely to have had a major influence on the findings.
-As in other trials of SGLT2 inhibitors, there was an initial dip in the estimated GFR, followed by a stabilization of kidney-function decline.^{7,8,10} This dip in the estimated GFR reflects favorable hemodynamic changes in the glomerulus.
-We did not collect estimated GFR values after the completion of the trial and are unable to ascertain whether the initial dip in the estimated GFR is reversible after the discontinuation of dapagliflozin, as observed in other dapagliflozin studies.20
+The lower risk of hospitalization for heart failure or death from cardiovascular causes in the dapagliflozin group than in the placebo group is consistent with the results of two previous trials of dapagliflozin, the DECLARE-TIMI 58 (Dapagliflozin Effect on Cardiovascular Events-Thrombolysis in Myocardial Infarction 58) and DAPA-HF (Dapagliflozin and Prevention of Adverse Outcomes in Heart Failure) trials.
+Clinical trials of other SGLT2 inhibitors have shown similar results.

-Dapagliflozin had an acceptable safety profile in this population, which included participants with an estimated GFR as low as 25 ml per minute per 1.73 m2.
+Dapagliflozin had an acceptable safety profile in this population, which included participants with an estimated GFR as low as 25 ml per minute per 1.73 m.
 Overall, the present trial confirmed the beneficial safety profile of dapagliflozin.
 In particular, there were no cases of diabetic ketoacidosis with dapagliflozin, and hypoglycemic episodes did not occur in participants without diabetes.